Past conferences and events

-- 'On the Eve of the Reformation: The View from Then and Now': An interdisciplinary conference aiming to take the pulse of late 15/early 16thC European history and culture in two different ways: from our perspective as early twenty-first-century scholars and from the perspective of late-sixteenth/early-seventeenth-century writers and artists.
+- 'On the Eve of the Reformation: The View from Then and NowLink opens in a new window': An interdisciplinary conference aiming to take the pulse of late 15/early 16thC European history and culture in two different ways: from our perspective as early twenty-first-century scholars and from the perspective of late-sixteenth/early-seventeenth-century writers and artists.
 Call for proposals (incl. the name of the speaker; the speaker’s academic affiliation or “independent scholar”; the title of the presentation; a 150 words abstract; full contact information for the speaker; the speaker’s one-page CV - in the case of complete session proposals, this information is to be repeated for each presenter) to be emailed to Prof. Elizabeth Cohen at email@example.com and Prof. Konrad Eisenbichler at firstname.lastname@example.org by 31 March 2016 (Victoria College, University of Toronto, 21-22 October 2016)

 • 'Reformation and Region: Protagonists and Commemoration Sites': free lecture series examining the regional Reformation ahead of the Luther celebrations in 2017 organized by the Institut für Geschichtliche Landeskunde (IGL) an der Universität Mainz (Mainz, Worms and Speyer, March-October 2015)